oliverklee/ext-seminars/Documentation/Configuration/SettingUpFront-endEditing/Index.rst

 #.
 In the tab “Front-end editing”, select the front-end group that is
    allowed to edit events.
 Alternatively, you can set this using the TS setup variable plugin.tx\_seminars\_pi1.eventEditorFeGroupID.

-#.
-Select the page with the event editor plug-in (that is the page which
-   you have just created).
-Alternatively, you can set this using the TS setup variable plugin.tx\_seminars\_pi1.eventEditorPID.